 Take time to check in with your partner.
 If you’re feeling lonely, be curious if they are as well.
 Stay empathetic to what your partner is going through.
-Take time to tell them you appreciate the efforts they are making to stay in touch as well as the efforts they are making to provide or take care of things.
+Take time to tell them you appreciate the efforts they are making to stay in touch and the efforts they are making to provide or take care of things.

-When your partner is away, focus on your friends, hobbies and things that you want to learn.
+When your partner is away, focus on your friends, hobbies, and things you want to learn.
 Healthy relationships include both partners having their own interests.

 If you feel like you need to talk to someone, please contact me to set up an online session via email email@example.com.